ennerperez/CrystalDecisions/README.md

 **Add the library to your project**

-Add the [NuGet Package](https://www.nuget.org/packages/CrystalDecisions.Shared/).
+Add the [NuGet Package](https://www.nuget.org/packages/CrystalReports.Shared/).
 Right click on your project and click 'Manage NuGet Packages...'.
 Search for 'Pictograms' and click on install.
 Once installed the library will be included in your project references.
-(Or install it through the package manager console: PM> Install-Package CrystalDecisions.Shared)
+(Or install it through the package manager console: PM> Install-Package CrystalReports.Shared)

 ### Bugs and feature requests